-Irish deputy PM says gaps remain as UK and EU meet on Brexit
+At least they’re talking: EU, UK push on with Brexit meets

 “We want to find a solution, we want to get a deal, and we want to allow the U.K. to leave the EU in an orderly and sensible manner, but we cannot allow Ireland to be the collateral damage of that,” Coveney said.

+Cook reported from Brussels.
 Gregory Katz in London contributed to this story.

 Follow AP’s full coverage of Brexit and British politics at: https://www.apnews.com/Brexit